Skip to main content

 Elote

-Grilled corn on the cob slathered with mayonnaise, rolled in cotija cheese, sprinkled with chili powder (Tajín), and finished with lime juice.
-Street vendors serve this iconic snack year-round, with variations including esquites (kernels served in a cup with crema).
-The maíz revolution in 2025 celebrates heirloom corn varieties like blue corn and cacahuazintle.
+Grilled corn on the cob slathered with mayonnaise, rolled in cotija cheese, dusted with chili powder (Tajín), and finished with lime.
+Street vendors sell it all year, often alongside esquites, the same kernels served loose in a cup with crema.
+Mexico's ongoing maíz revival has put heirloom varieties like blue corn and cacahuazintle back on the menu.

 Cochinita Pibil